HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: Evaluation and Insights

-\subsection{Discussion on Speaker Emotion Recognition}
+\subsubsection{Discussion on Speaker Emotion Recognition}

-A detailed analysis reveals that models frequently misattribute speaker emotions as ``surprise" or ``shock."
-For example, Gemini-pro-1.5, the top performer in Emotion Recognition, exhibits this tendency, with surprise misidentification accounting for 40\% of its errors (Table \ref{table:Speaker_Emotion_Recognition}).
-This issue primarily stems from frame sampling processes, where frames depicting ``mouth-opening" motions are misclassified.
-Figure \ref{fig:speaker ER} illustrates this phenomenon using the commonly adopted eight-frame fixed sampling approach \cite{lin-etal-2024-video, zhang2024llavahddivinghighresolutionlarge,li2024llavaonevisioneasyvisualtask, zhang2023video}, which introduces temporal noise and leads to erroneous emotional judgments.
+A detailed analysis reveals that models frequently misattribute speaker emotions as ``surprise'' or ``shock''.
+This issue primarily stems from frame sampling processes, where frames depicting ``mouth-opening'' motions are misclassified.
+Figure \ref{fig:speaker ER} illustrates this phenomenon using the commonly adopted eight-frame fixed sampling approach \citep{lin-etal-2024-video, zhang2024llavahddivinghighresolutionlarge}, which introduces temporal noise and leads to erroneous emotional judgments.
 The speaker-centric evaluations presented in Table \ref{table:Speaker_Emotion_Recognition} further confirm a consistent decline in accuracy across all models, underscoring the inherent challenges of this task for video MLLMs.